Skip to main content

 Irish citizens: renewal of a British citizen passport

 There are some Irish citizens born in Ireland before 1 January 1949 who have been issued with a British citizen (BC) passport in error when they renewed their previous British subject (BS) passport.
-If an Irish citizen born before 1 January 1949 applies to renew or replace a British citizen passport you must check their passport history and if necessary, correct the customer’s British nationality status.
+If an Irish citizen born before 1 January 1949 applies to renew or replace a British citizen passport you must check their passport history and if necessary, correct the customer’s British nationality status

-Customers born in the UK or qualifying dependent territory
+Customers born in the UK or a qualifying territory

-A qualifying overseas territory is defined in the British Nationality Act 1981 as being a British overseas territory other than the Sovereign Base Areas of Akrotiri and Dhekelia, Cyprus.
+A qualifying overseas territory is defined in the British Nationality Act 1981 as being a British territory other than the Sovereign Base Areas of Akrotiri and Dhekelia, Cyprus.

 Section 1(1)(a) British Nationality Act 1981